Transferring to 4-Year Institutions

 Notes

 UC limits transfer credit for some courses.
 Students may review the UC Transfer Course Agreement (TCA) with an educational advisor or counselor in the Student Services Center.
-Students must contact the Counseling Department for preliminary IGETC certification.
-For IGETC certification, the course must be on the list during the year taken.
-Students from non-English speaking countries should schedule a counseling appointment for language proficiency equivalences.
+For Cal-GETC certification, the course must be on the list during the year taken.
+Students who began at a community college prior to Fall 2025 are recommended to meet with a counselor to discuss applicability of course taken prior to Fall 2025.

 CSU Requirements Only